Helperbird/website/src/pages/help/features/how-to-change-the-font-color-of-a-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Font Color
 featureDescription:
-  Learn how to change the color of text on websites using Helperbird's Font Color feature.
-This guide walks you through turning on the feature and selecting your preferred text color for easier reading.
+  Learn how to change the color of text on websites using Helperbird for better visibility and easier reading.
 footer: true
 header: true
 ---

-Helperbird's Font Color feature allows you to change the color of the text on websites, making it easier to read and more visually appealing.
+Changing text color helps improve visibility and makes websites easier to read by choosing colors that work best for you.

 ---

-## How to Turn On Font Color

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser to open the extension menu.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Font Color

-Use the search bar at the top of the menu to search for **Font Color**.

-### 3. Turn On Font Color

-Find the "Font Color" toggle and switch it to the **On** position.

 ---

-## How to Change the Font Color

-### 1. View Color Options

-Once the Font Color feature is turned on, a palette of colors will appear below the toggle.

-### 2. Select Your Font Color

-Click on the color you wish to use for the text on the website.
+## Step 2: Go to Reading Options

+In the list of tools, find **Reading Options** and click the open icon next to it.

 ---

+## Step 3: Customize Text Color

+In the Reading Options panel:
+1. Go to the **Colors** tab.
+2. Toggle **Text** **on**.
+3. Choose your preferred color from the palette.
+4. The text color will update immediately on the page.

+**Tip:** Choose high-contrast colors to reduce eye strain and improve readability.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.